gvwilson/buildtogether.tech/src/git-solo/index.md

 <div class="callout" markdown="1">
 ### Teach us to care and not to care

-You can tell Git to [%i "Git!ignoring files" %]ignore certain kinds of files[%/i%] by putting their names, or patterns that match multiple names, in a file called `.gitignore`.
+You can tell Git to ignore certain kinds of files[%i "Git!ignoring files" %] by putting their names, or patterns that match multiple names, in a file called `.gitignore`.
 For example, the `.gitignore` file for this project
 includes: